Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Agent 007, aka James Bond, never had to encounter an enemy this empowered when he took on Maud Adam’s villainous character Octopussy in the 1983 film of the same name.
-See, the Gdynia, Poland-based collective that is Octopussy recently released their most sinister record to date, “Dwarfs & Giants“.
+See, the Gdynia, Poland-based collective that is Octopussy recently released their most sinister record to date, ‘Dwarfs & Giants‘.

 The reason it is so sinister, if you will, is partially due to the caustic content contained thereon.
-This sextet, yes, the band consists of six members… count’em: Jan Babiński (vocals), Konrad Ciesielski (drums), Piotr Danielewicz (guitars), Michał Banasik (guitars) Marcin Bąkowski (bass) and Michał Koziorowski (keys), are their very own weapon of mass destruction.
+This sextet, yes, the band consists of six members… count’em: Jan Babiński (vocals), Konrad Ciesielski (drums), Piotr Danielewicz (guitars), Michał Banasik (guitars) Marcin Bąkowski (bass), and Michał Koziorowski (keys), are their very own weapon of mass destruction.

-The music on such powerful cuts as “Birdman“, “The Search“, or title track “Dwarfs & Giants”, is highly energized.
-Sure, it qualifies as stoner rock without question but it also traverses territories of grunge and Southern rock.
+The music on such powerful cuts as “Birdman“, “The Search“, or title track “Dwarfs & Giants” is highly energized.
+Sure, it qualifies as stoner rock without question, but it also traverses territories of grunge and southern rock.
 These songs, like others, are aggressive and even a bit relentlessly funky at times.

 For me personally, there’s a section of back-to-back numbers where things really ignite and shine with headier material.
 That music is overflowing with an ample amount of atmospheric psychedelia and lysergic-laced blues.
-Superb stand outs such as “Run From The Raging Mob“, the Delta blues of “Bring Me The Light“, and the blissful “Float” are like a trip within a trip.
+Superb standouts, such as “Run From The Raging Mob“, the Delta blues of “Bring Me The Light“, and the blissful “Float” are like a trip within a trip.

-I also must mention the nearly ten and half minute album closing “Future Western“, an epic delving into all of the aspects touched upon at other points.
+I also must mention the nearly ten and half minute album-closing “Future Western“, an epic delving into all of the aspects touched upon at other points.
 This grandiose composition is what I would imagine would result from a Sergio Leone-meets-Timothy Leary-and-they-make-music-together experience.